perrygeo/bbox-cheatsheet/README.md

 In an attempt to build a comprehensive reference guide to bounding box implementations in GIS software, head on over to in the <a href="reference.md">Bounding Box Cheatsheet</a>

+No doubt you could probably build an abstraction layer for bounding coordinates in your programming environment of choice.
+This project stops short of a software implementation but hopefully provides good supporting data should anyone want to write one.

 ## Contributing